NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 Processing: This collection was organized and the finding aid was prepared by intern Abigail Schleifer in July 2021.

-Sarah “Bettie” Moore (ca. 1845-?) was born around 1845 and lived in Williamston, North Carolina.
-She attended Edgeworth Female Seminary from 1857-1859, where she wrote much of the correspondence in the collection to her brother, Augustus Moore (ca. 1838-?).
+Sarah Elizabeth “Bettie” Moore (1841-1883) was the daughter of Catherine Wesley Sheppard Floyd (1812-1843) and Edmund S. Moore (1806-1854), a farmer in Martin County, North Carolina.
+She attended Edgeworth Female Seminary from 1857-1859, where she wrote much of the correspondence in the collection to her brother, Augustus Moore (ca. 1839-1860s).
 After graduating from Edgeworth on May 25, 1859, she stayed with family while Augustus was traveling.
-She married William Shaw (1840-1920) sometime between 1866 and 1870, and they lived in Washington, North Carolina.
-The couple had three children, most notably Catherine (1873-1956), R.W.
+Upon his death, she moved to her Uncle Thomas Sheppard’s home in Stokes, North Carolina, where she married William W. Shaw (1840-1920) on July 21, 1868.
+The couple lived in Washington, North Carolina, and had three children, most notably Catherine (1873-1956), R.W.
 Murray’s wife and the maternal grandmother of Katharine Arrowood Hicks.

-Biographical Sources: The sources for this biographical note include findagrave.com, Ancestry.com, and materials in the collection.
+Biographical Sources: The sources for this biographical note include findagrave.com, Ancestry.com, the donor’s family, and materials in the collection.
 Additional information was acquired from Edgeworth Female Seminary’s annual catalogues, primarily the 1857-58 catalogue.

 SCOPE & CONTENT NOTE